fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 the simplest way to solve it.

 ## What To Do When The Development Team Is Failing?

+The key things that needs to happen is to figure out why.
+When a team is failing the most likely reason is down to the people invoved.

+My personal mantra is, "get the right people for the job."
+Full stop.

+The solution seems simple but it takes an extraordanary person to do this and most teams are managed by people who know next to nothing about handling this sort of situation.
+The best a manager can do is usually to set up some goals for improvement for the members in the team.

+The most feasible way a person without deep knowledge of software development to manage this situation is to identify the painpoints of the customers.
+Are there too many bugs?
+Is the development speed too slow?
+We need to know what part is failing.

+Once we know what we believe to be the areas in which the team is failing, we can start to create an improvement plan.
+This is usually easiest to do by sitting down with the team and calmly explaining that our current process is not giving the results we want.
+Answer any questions that may come and then move the conversation to asking the team what we can do to improve.
+This is where you as the stakeholder need to remember that the solutions the team will give is based on their experience and may not necessarily be the best way to handling the underlying issues.
+It is vital you understand that for someone who is "bad" at something, most solutions will be limited due to their skill level and not the inherit complexity of the problem.
+The same issue may be a breeze for someone who is a lot better at the craft.
+You still need to do this exercise however, because it prepares you for what comes next.

+Next you start setting some goals of improvement.
+Make them clear.
+Stating that we should deliver faster or we should communicate more is a poor way to do it since it is not measurable.
+Stating that we want the total of bugs to drop by x is better.
+Make sure to timeframe it as well so you know when to check in and expect results.

+This brings us to the hardest part about this.
+What do you do if this does not work?
+The main thing you can do if you don't know how to pinpoint the core issues is to be a good customer.
+Make sure you look for regular status updates from the team on progress so they know that these goals matter.
+People have a million things going on each day and if you want to be sure that the team fails even when the goals are a priority you need to check in on the progress or it will be usually be forgotten.

+Finally, you have a plan, you have checked in and the results are still not there.
+Fire the worst performer.
+This usually sends a message and it gives you a chance to reshuffle the deck and see if some new blood and the impact of losing someone due to failure spurrs the team to better results.

 ## How To Plan For Tight Deadlines In Software Development?
 ## What Is The Difference Between Elegant And Clever Code?
 ## Is Software Development A Process-oriented Field?